citp/privacy-policy-historical/h/ho/hom/homebusinesscenter.com.md

 >
 > On this site, we write about and include only business ideas and marketing information that we think is useful and worthwhile, whether it be commissionable or not.
 Home Business Center, Inc. does not sell any products directly.
 >
-> The products and services shown as third party ads (i.e Google Adsense) in the left-hand column of our web pages are not affiliated with Home Business Center, Inc..
+> The products and services shown as third party ads (i.e Google Adsense) in the right-hand column of our web pages are not affiliated with Home Business Center, Inc..
 >
 > Please contact us if you have any questions.
 We'd be happy to talk with you.
 >